UppaJung/ross-public/readme.md

 We cannot fix problems if we deny their existence or our role in them.
 We cannot resolve conflicts of interest if we pretend they don't exist.

-The cybersecurity industry that protects companies from the public's negligence lawsuits, the cryptocurrency industry that enables organized crime, and big tech platforms protecting their monopolies all employ security technologists that purport to be protecting and serving the public when they are really protecting industry.
+One problem is that many of us in public-facing security roles purport that protecting the public (*users*) is our paramount goal when, in fact, our first obligation is to protect our employers.
+This problem underlies many of our other problems.
+The cybersecurity industry that protects companies from the public's negligence lawsuits, the cryptocurrency industry that enables organized crime, and big tech platforms protecting their monopolies all employ security technologists to help present the illusion their are serving the public.

-Throughout industry, many of us in public-facing security roles purport that protecting the public (*users*) is our paramount goal when, in fact, our first obligation is to protect our employers.
 Whereas doctors are bound by the ethical code of nonmaleficence (do no harm), there is no code that obligates those of us working in security protect and inform the public when the public interest is in conflict with that of our employer.[^breach]

 [^breach]: Breach-disclosure laws attempt to remedy a symptom of this problem, but not the underlying cause.